minhcaooo34/Project04/README.md

 How to compile dijkstras.cpp: Run "make" on the command line

-How to execute dijkstras: Run ./src/dijkstras < data/[input].txt
+How to execute dijkstras: Run ./src/dijkstras < data/[input].txt (remove "data/" if input is in Project04 directory)

 What will happen: The program will output the total weight to traverse and every step taken